-Music genre — or simply genre — refers to styles of music.
-"Rock" is a music genre, as our country, reggae, classical, jazz among others.
-When talking about genre in the music industry, it is helpful to think in terms of top-level genres and sub-genres.
+When talking about genre in the music industry, it is helpful to think in terms of top-level genres and subgenres.

-Take, for instance, the genre of rock.
-Rock is a very broad term that encompasses many different types of music, some of which are actually pretty divergent from one another.
+Rock, for example, is a very broad term that encompasses many different types of music, some of which are actually pretty divergent from one another.

 Why Their Use Is Important

-If you want to work in the music industry, understanding genres are pretty important for a number of different reasons, including:
+To work in the music industry, understanding genres is important for a number of different reasons:

 - Understanding the Audience: Understanding genre is also key to understanding audiences.
-Genres — or more specifically, sub-genres — tend to have a culture all their own.
-Fans of a particular sub-genre of music may tend to flock to the same kinds of venues and same kinds of shops, listen to the same radio stations, watch the same movies and use the same websites.
+Subgenres tend to have a culture all their own.
+Fans of a particular subgenre of music may tend to flock to the same kinds of venues and same kinds of shops, listen to the same radio stations, watch the same movies, and use the same websites.
 This kind of information is invaluable when it comes to promoting and marketing music and putting together live shows.
-If you're in or representing, say, a punk band (which is a sub-genre with a very clearly defined culture of its own), then you can increase your chances of success by understanding where punks fans go for their music in any given area.
-It will help you reach the right listeners every time, increasing your chances of success.
-In fact, understanding the identity of a sub-genre can even help direct the design of your cover art and merchandise — or dictate whether you need these things at all.
+If you're in or representing a punk band, you can increase your chances of success by understanding where punk fans go for their music in any given area.
+It helps you reach the right listeners every time, increasing your chances of success.
+Understanding the identity of a subgenre even can help direct the design of your cover art and merchandise or dictate whether you need those things at all.

-- Affects Decision Making: Identifying genre will also help musicians and their representatives choose the right labels to approach with their music and can even help them decide if they need a label at all.
-Whereas music in the pop genre benefits from having a major label behind it, indie rock can thrive on an indie imprint — and can be self-released much easier than a record by an unknown pop artist.
+- Affects Decision Making: Identifying genre also helps musicians and their representatives choose the right labels to approach with their music or if they need a label at all.
+While music in the pop genre benefits from having a major label behind it, indie rock can thrive on an indie imprint and can be self-released much easier than a record by an unknown pop artist.